 A budget is prepared for each fund.
 Appropriations are adopted on the modified accrual basis of accounting, which is consistent with accounting principles generally accepted in the United States of America.
 Annual appropriated budgets are adopted for the general, special revenue, debt service, and capital projects.
 The City complies with the budgetary process requirements established by the appropriate sections of the Oregon Revised Statues.
 Budgets are adopted at the department level in the general fund and expenditure type for other funds.
 The budgets for the enterprise fund are adopted on the same basis as the budgets for the governmental funds.
 Expenditures may not legally exceed appropriations.
 Appropriations lapse at the end of each fiscal year.
 Budget amounts include original approved amounts and all subsequent appropriation transfers approved by the City Council.
-After budget.
+After budget approval, the City Council may approve supplemental appropriations if an occurrence, condition, or need exists which had not been ascertained at the time the budget was adopted.
+Management may not amend the budget.
 A supplemental budget requires hearings before the public, publications in newspapers and approval by the City Council.
 During the fiscal year ended June 30, 2012, minor appropriation transfers were made and approved by the City Council.